taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 ```

 When you run `make target`,
-it checks if the prerequisites (which can refer to files or other targets) have been updated since last execution.
+it checks if the prerequisites (which can refer to files or other targets) have been updated since its last execution.
 If so, it runs the commands in its recipe.
-In this file, you can also define variables, use control flow structures, builtin functions, and more:
+In this file, you can also define variables, use control flow structures, builtin functions, and more.
+This is an example that gives a taste of :

 ```makefile
 # variables